tianyimasf/tianyimasf.github.io/_projects/Generating LinkedIn Bio using GPT2 and Fastai.md

 learn = Learner(dls, model, loss_func=CrossEntropyLossFlat(), cbs=[DropOutput], metrics=Perplexity()).to_fp16()
 ```

+Here we use `.to_fp16()` to tell the program to use mix-precision during training to speed up the process.

+Perplexity is a basic metric for evaluating language tasks.
+According to [this post](https://towardsdatascience.com/the-relationship-between-perplexity-and-entropy-in-nlp-f81888775ccc), perplexity, equivalently, the cross entropy, measures the amount of “randomness” in our model.
+If the perplexity is 3 (per word) then that means the model had a 1-in-3 chance of guessing (on average) the next word in the text.
+For this reason, it is sometimes called the average branching factor.

+In general, a perplexity score between 10 - 50 is really good.
+The state-of-the-art is around 10.
+The less the score is, the better the model.
+Also, it scales with the size of the text dataset.
+Worst case scenario, it equals to the size of vocabulary of the dataset.

 We can check how good the model is without any fine-tuning step:

 ![validate](../../assets/images/validate.PNG)